 Also, these strollers aren’t sold in many big box stores, so seeing them in person takes quite a bit of effort.

 The models.
-Inglesina has one umbrella-style model (Net), two full-size models (Quad and Trilogy) and a lightweight, full-feature stroller (the Zippy Light).
+Inglesina has one umbrella-style model (Net), one full-size models (Aptica) and a lightweight, full-feature stroller (the Zippy Light).

 The Zippy Light gets kudos for its one hand fold, and huge canopy but knocks for the recline mechanism and the price compared to other, similar strollers.